Our range focuses on skin-identical ingredients.

 ingredients that mimic the lipids within your skin – all of which can integrate beautifully with your

-skin’s barrier and allow for penetration without disruption.
+skin’s a barrier and allows for penetration without disruption.

 Strengthening the skin’s barrier function helps to prevent inflammation and breakouts in the